andreasm23/sgp4-2.21/answer-sheet.md

 Report the steps you have taken to address Assignment Excellence.
 Report "none" if relevant.

-- use CLI tools to retrieve this data programmatically (assignment excellence answer: possible 4 points):
+- use CLI tools to retrieve this data programmatically (assignment excellence answer: possible 4 points)

 EXC_ASSIGN_1

-- implement parsing additional TLE format(s) in your program (assignment excellence answer: possible 4 points):
+- implement parsing additional TLE format(s) in your program (assignment excellence answer: possible 4 points)

 EXC_ASSIGN_2

-- implement multiple methods to communicate the parameters with your SGP4 propagator (assignment excellence answer: possible 4 points):
+- implement multiple methods to communicate the parameters with your SGP4 propagator (assignment excellence answer: possible 4 points)

 EXC_ASSIGN_3

-- automate the whole workflow (assignment excellence answer: possible 8 points):
+- automate the whole workflow (assignment excellence answer: possible 8 points)

 EXC_ASSIGN_4